voatarc/voatarc/README.md

 	npm install phantomjs --global
 	npm install casperjs --global

+## Applications

+- An archived subverse can be used as a backup in case something happens to voat or the subverse.
+- Analysis can be performed to identify unusual posting behavior.
+High frequency of posting by a user (forum sliding) or a high frequency of vo(a)tes within a short period of time (brigading).
+- Research tools can be developed to perform advanced searches within the data.
+- Viewer applications can be developed to view the archived data in meaningful ways.
+- Migration utilities can be developed to convert the json archive data to other data formats (e.g. XML, database, etc.)

 ## Other Notes

 - The submission index file (created by the first script) is limited to